 3. Acceptance Criteria for Spikes and Research

-Technical spikes and research stories need different criteria focused on outcomes rather than features.
+Technical spikes and research stories need different criteria for acceptance focused on outcomes rather than features.

 • Document comparing 3 authentication libraries (Auth0, Firebase, custom JWT)